huggingface/hub-docs/tasks/src/text-generation/about.md

 ## Text Generation Inference

-[Text Generation Inference (TGI)](https://github.com/huggingface/text-generation-inference) is a toolkit developed by Hugging Face to address challenges on response time and latency for concurrent users in serving large language models.
-It's an open-source serving solution that powers inference solutions of Hugging Face, [Inference Endpoints](https://huggingface.co/inference-endpoints), and [Inference API](https://huggingface.co/docs/api-inference/index) and [Hugging Chat](https://huggingface.co/chat/).
-You can use it to deploy any open-source large language model of your choice.
+[Text Generation Inference (TGI)](https://github.com/huggingface/text-generation-inference) is an open-source toolkit for serving LLMs tackling challenges such as response time.
+TGI powers inference solutions like [Inference Endpoints](https://huggingface.co/inference-endpoints) and [Hugging Chat](https://huggingface.co/chat/), as well as multiple community projects.
+You can use it to deploy any supported open-source large language model of your choice.

 ## ChatUI Docker Spaces